-- Compares the mean M of a sample $\tilde{X}$ of size n from a distribution X to a known population mean $\mu$ . - n-1 degrees of freedom.
+- Compares the mean M of a sample $\tilde{X}$ of size n from a distribution X to a known distribution mean $\mu$ . - n-1 degrees of freedom (since the n-th value is implied by M).

 Example research question

 "Does our essay grader improve over the best result reported so far?"